The biggest, headline-grabbing cyber attacks tend to hit the biggest companies. After all, they have the most data.

 Severe Vulnerability Overlooked

-Equifax was first alerted to the Apache Struts vulnerability (CVE-2017-5638) on March 8, 2017, more than two months before the breach started, according to testimony to a U.S. House subcommittee by from former Equifax CEO Richard Smith.
+Equifax was first alerted to the Apache Struts vulnerability (CVE-2017-5638) on March 8, 2017, more than two months before the breach started, according to testimony to a U.S. House subcommittee by former Equifax CEO Richard Smith.

 Equifax failed to act on the alert and apply the available patch.
 Seven days later, the company also performed vulnerability scans that failed to identify the flaw, said Smith.